 But the fact which most of we don’t know is that the food prepared during Chhath puja should be pure vegetarian and should be cooked without the use of vegetables such as table salt, ginger, onion, as well as garlic should be avoided too.

 There are many stories back in traditional times for the origin of Chhath Puja.
 Regardless of considering the origin and history, people from several regions celebrate Chhath Puja with great enthusiasm.
 It is one such Hindu festival that has a strong belief in people.

 Chhath Puja is the eldest and time of the Vedic period puja which is mainly celebrated by the natives residing in the Mithila region of Nepal as well as by the natives residing in India.
 Chhath Puja is dedicated to Suryadev and Chhathi Maiya with full of reverence, happiness, and honesty.

 Chhath Puja is mainly dedicated to Suryadev and Chhathi Maiya to provide energy and power to do all the things.
 In this festival, Suryadev is worshiped to give the energy for well being, development of the human being.

-According to Science, this festival is more eco-friendly because at this festival we obtain vitamin d from the Surya Dev and there no use of any harmful substance which our environment.
+According to Science, this festival is more eco-friendly because at this festival we obtain vitamin d from the Surya Dev and there is no use of any harmful substance which our environment.

 The main worshiper is known as Parvaitin (from Sanskrit parba, meaning ‘occasion’ or ‘festival’), are usually women.
 But on the other hand, very large numbers of men even observe this festival too so Chhath puja is not a gender-specific festival.

-The festival can only be skipped if there happens to be a death of the member within the family that year.
-If the observer stops performing the ritual on any single specific year then it stops permanently and one cannot resume it again even in case of desire to do so.
+The festival can only be skipped if there happens to be a death of a member within the family that year.
+If the observer stops performing the ritual on any single specific year then it stops permanently and one cannot resume it again even in case of the desire to do so.